Sildenafil: Marketing and sales

 In February 2007, it was announced that Boots, the UK pharmacy chain, would try over-the-counter sales of Viagra in stores in Manchester, England.
 Males between the ages of 30 and 65 would be eligible to buy four tablets after a consultation with a pharmacist.
 In 2017, the Medicines and Healthcare products Regulatory Agency (MHRA) enacted legislation that expanded this nationwide, allowing a particular branded formulation of Sildenafil, Viagra Connect (50 mg), to be sold over the counter and without a prescription throughout the UK from early 2018.
 While the sale remains subject to a consultation with a pharmacist, the other restrictions from the trial have been removed, allowing customers over the age of 18 to purchase an unlimited number of pills.

 In May 2013, Pfizer, which manufactures Viagra, told the Associated Press they will begin selling the drug directly to people on its website.

 Pfizer's patents on Viagra expired outside the US in 2012; in the US they were set to expire, but Pfizer settled litigation with each of Mylan and Teva which agreed that both companies could introduce generics in the US in December 2017.
 In December 2017, Pfizer released its own generic version of Viagra.

 As of 2018, the US Food and Drug Administration has approved fifteen drug manufacturers to market generic sildenafil in the United States.
 Seven of these companies are based in India.

 The patent for Pfizer's Viagra sildenafil to treat erectile dysfunction expired in April 2020.

+In 2026 a chocolate syrup called Boner Bears from Lockout Supplements was recalled through the FDA because of it containing Sildenafil as an undisclosed ingredient.